zhaox97/Nebula/README.md

    * **Note for Windows users**: Windows users should use '\' instead of '/' when defining the file paths on your local machine, but keep '/' for the host machine.
 See the recommended command above for an example.
 * `-d` : You can run your Docker container run in a detached state.
 According to the official [docs](https://docs.docker.com/engine/reference/run/#detached--d), "by design, containers started in detached mode exit when the root process used to run the container exits."
 Therefore, using this detached state may be useful if you want your Docker container to continue after the main process (dictated by CMD) terminates.
 However, it does mean that the container's output will no longer be printed out to your host's terminal.

-#### Stopping, Starting, Attaching and Removing Containers
+#### Stopping, Starting, Attaching, Seeing Logs, and Removing Containers
 To stop a container, you need the container's name.
 If you forgot it or didn't specify a name, you can get the information by running `docker ps`.
 Then, run `docker stop containerName`.
 Following my examples above, I would run `docker stop nebula_runner1`.

 Note, however, that this doesn't completely remove the container; it has merely stopped running.
 Using `docker ps -a` will show you all containers, including those that aren't currently running.
 What this lets you do is run `docker start containerName` to restart the same, previously defined container (including all the mounting settings you used when you initially ran the container).
 However, notice that you are starting the container in a detached state.
 To attach to a container that you are detached to (either by starting a pre-existing container or using the `-d` flag mentioned above, you can use the command `docker attach containerName`.
 Attaching to a container will allow you to start seeing any *new* output in that container, but you will not be able to see any previous output in that container.
+To see old logs, use the `docker log containerName`.
+Using the `-f` flag for this command will allow you to see new logs as they happen as well.

 Have images or containers you want to get rid of?
 One of these commands may help you (with more information available [here](https://linuxize.com/post/how-to-remove-docker-images-containers-volumes-and-networks/):
 * `docker container rm containerID` : Removes the container with the specified containerID, which is either the container's ID number or its name (which can both be obtained using `docker ps -a`)